The Modern Resume Common Mistakes and Myths

 The Wrong Way: Sticking to Old Rules

 Thinking "just in case" means you are safe is like using a security blanket made of junk mail.
 It doesn't make you safer; it just shows the recruiter that you don't know how to organize information effectively.
-You are showing them that you value old, useless rules more than the recruiter's very limited time.
+You are showing them that you value old, useless rules more than the recruiter's limited time.

 Smart Action